lexibank/tlopo/out/vol3/chapter4.md

-Also attributable to POc is a distinct term for the stem offruit, probably denoting bananas in particular.[^13]
+Also attributable to POc is a distinct term for the stem of fruit, probably denoting bananas in particular.[^13]

 <table>
 <tr>